45 mm anti-aircraft gun (21-K): Description

-The 21-K, complete with its pedestal, weighed 507 kg.
-It was manually operated and could elevate between -10° and +85° at a rate between 10 and 20 degrees per second.
-It could traverse a full 360° at a rate between 10 and 18 degrees per second, although this was practically limited by its actual location on ship.
 In the mid-1930s special powered turrets were developed for use on river monitors.
 The 40-K was a single gun turret that weighed 2000 kg and the 41-K was a twin-gun turret that weighed 2600 kg.
-Both turrets could elevate between -5° and +85° at a rate of 8 degrees per second and could traverse a full 360° at a rate between 4.8 and 9.8 degrees per second.
+Both turrets could elevate between −5° and +85° at a rate of 8 degrees per second and could traverse a full 360° at a rate between 4.8 and 9.8 degrees per second.

 Ammunition

 The 21-K used the same ammunition as the 45 mm anti-tank gun M1937 (53-K).
 The biggest problem in its role as an anti-aircraft gun was that it wasn't provided with a time fuze that would detonate the shell at a specified distance from the gun.
 This meant that only a direct hit would damage its target.